Xacalet/Minesweeper/README.md

-# :bomb: Minesweeper :triangular_flag_on_post:
+# :bomb: Minesweeper Multiplatform :triangular_flag_on_post:
-The classic Minesweeper game for Android with the ol' good Windows 3.1 appearance, entirely written with :sparkles:Jetpack Compose:sparkles:.
+The classic Minesweeper game for Android, Desktop, iOS and Web with the ol' good Windows 3.1 appearance, entirely written with :sparkles:Jetpack Compose:sparkles:.

+## Run on iOS simulator
+`./gradlew iosDeployIPhone13ProMaxDebug`
+`./gradlew iosDeployIPadDebug`

+## Run on Web
+`./gradlew :web:jsBrowserRun`

 ## 🚧 TODO 🚧
 - Add a difficulty selector that fits with the general look-and-feel of the app.
 Also, figure out how to bring the difficulty system from the classic game for Windows into a small screen environment.
+- iOS and Web: Use icons and typography when available on Compose Multiplatform.

 ## Instructions
  - The game is played on a board of 12x9 cells.
 20 of these cells are hiding a mine that will explode if player uncovers them.
 The rest of cells are safe to uncover.
 Click on each cell to revel what's beneath.
 The goal of the game is to uncover all the cells from the board that do not contain a mine.
 Uncovering a mined cell will result in losing the game.